nachocaru/xaprb.com/content/blog/2006-08-18-role-based-access-control-in-sql-part-2.md

 ### How does this compare to other systems?

 I hate comparisons for their own sake, so I'll only say my table schema is as simple as I could make it and still jam all the special cases in.
 There are only a couple of tables, and no complex hierachical relationships between them -- everything is flattened out and de-normalized as much as I can think to do.
-By comparison, [phpGACL][6] uses 18 tables to represent relationships among ACOs and ARO.
-Here's another system I've found on the web at <a href="http://www.sqlrecipes.com/article_4.html">sqlrecipes.com</a>.
-Its schema is also more complex.
+By comparison, [phpGACL][6] uses 18 tables to represent relationships among Access Control Objects (ACOs) and Access Request Objects (ARO).

 These systems may work better for you, especially if you need a more traditional hierarchical ACL.
 Fortunately, I've always been able to accomplish what I need without hierarchy and with just a few groups, some custom roles, column defaults, lots of bitwise arithmetic, and special types of privileges.
 And I have managed quite complex data with this schema, such as inventory and accounting systems together in the same application.